salesforce/CodeRL/README.md

 * [CodeT5-large](https://huggingface.co/Salesforce/codet5-large): a 770M-CodeT5 model which was pretrained using Masked Span Prediction objective on CSN and achieved new SOTA results on several CodeXGLUE benchmarks.
 See Appendix A.1 of the [paper](https://arxiv.org/pdf/2207.01780.pdf) for more details.
 * [CodeT5-large-ntp-py](https://huggingface.co/Salesforce/codet5-large-ntp-py): A 770M-CodeT5 model which was first pretrained using Masked Span Prediction objective on CSN and GCPY, followed by using Next Token Prediction objective on GCPY. _This checkpoint was especially optimized for Python code generation tasks and employed by CodeRL_.

 For finetuning on downstream code generation tasks on APPS, we adopted critic models for RL training.
-We released the following critic model checkpoints:
+We released the following critic model checkpoints (on Google Cloud Storage):

 * [CodeT5-finetuned_critic](https://console.cloud.google.com/storage/browser/sfr-coderl-research/codet5_finetuned_critic): a CodeT5 model which is initialized from a normal CodeT5-base and trained as a classifier to predict unit test outcomes (one of Compile Error, Runtime Error, Failed Tests, and Passed Tests).
 The critic is used to estimate returns and facilitate RL finetuning.
 * [CodeT5-finetuned_critic_binary](https://console.cloud.google.com/storage/browser/sfr-coderl-research/codet5_finetuned_critic_binary): similar to the prior model but was trained with binary annotations (Passed Tests or not Passed Tests only).
 This critic is used to facilitate generation procedures during inference.

-We will release the following finetuned code generation model checkpoints:
+We released the following finetuned code generation model checkpoints (on Google Cloud Storage):

-* CodeRL+CodeT5: a CodeT5 model which was initialized from the prior pretrained CodeT5-large-ntp-py and then finetuned on APPS following our CodeRL training framework.
+* [CodeT5-finetuned_CodeRL](https://console.cloud.google.com/storage/browser/sfr-coderl-research/codet5_finetuned_codeRL): a CodeT5 model which was initialized from the prior pretrained CodeT5-large-ntp-py and then finetuned on APPS following our CodeRL training framework.

 Download all files into the `models` folder.